augustandersson123/TDDD11-P-Assignments-Solutions/README.md

 # TDDD11-P-Assignments-Solutions
-Solutions to some P-Assignments from the course TDDD11, Foundational Programming.
+Solutions to some P-Assignments from the course [TDDD11, Foundational Programming][1].

 P-Assignments are distinct from O-assignments in this course.
 O-assignments make up the regular lab series, a total of 5 hp (credits), which is graded with Pass or Fail.